Woodworm treatment for a South Hams home

 Timberwise’s recommend solution included spraying an insecticidal fluid to all first floor joist timbers within the two-storey section of the detached barn, along with the accessible roof timbers to the rear single-storey section.
 Before Timberwise’s arrival, the customer removed all floor coverings and stored items before our arrival on site.
 It was essential this was carried out before arrival as failing to do so would have caused delays to work being carried out.
 Timberwise Technicians then ensured all the timber was clean and free from dust and other contaminants.
 The concentrate was then diluted with water and applied with a low-pressure spray to provide long-lasting protection.

-The insecticidal fluid was also applied to the timbers to the underside of the exposed canopy at the rear elevation of the property and the lintol noted at the front elevation.
-By using a traditional deep penetrating water-based insecticidal fluid, this then prevents and exterminates woodworm and wood-boring insects from the existing timber.
+The insecticidal fluid was also applied to the timbers to the underside of the exposed canopy at the rear elevation of the property and the lintel noted at the front elevation.
+Using a traditional deep penetrating water-based insecticidal fluid, this then prevents and exterminates woodworm and wood-boring insects from the existing timber.

 The treatment was applied to all designated areas in under 2 hours.
 The formula used was a water-based product producing a non-flammable, quick-drying solution containing no volatile organic compounds with virtually no odour.